Jared284/security-portfolio/labs/03-cloud-security-monitoring/README.md

 - **S3** for storage
 - **CloudWatch Logs** for monitoring

-This telemetry is used to detect security-relevant AWS administrative activity, including security group ingress rule addition and removal events.
+This telemetry is used to detect security-relevant AWS administrative activity, including security group ingress rule changes and IAM policy attachment events.

 ## Lab Architecture